 The concepts of sex surrogates and surrogate partner therapy were originally introduced by pioneering gynecologist Dr. William Masters and sexologist Virginia Johnson to help men overcome sexual dysfunction.
 Currently, sex surrogates work with both men and women.
 In surrogate partner therapy, the sex surrogate takes a client through a multi-step process, beginning with very basic tools of communication and touch.

 Surrogate partner therapy can include mutual nudity and two-way touch, as well as manual, oral sex or sexual intercourse.
-While other forms of sexual help – like experiential sex coaching or therapy can be accessed directly – surrogate partner therapy can only be accessed through a recommendation and ongoing work with a licensed psychotherapist.
+While other forms of sexual help – like experiential sex coaching or somatic therapy can be accessed directly – surrogate partner therapy can only be accessed through a recommendation and ongoing work with a licensed psychotherapist.
 The therapist, client, and surrogate are thought of as a three-person therapeutic team.
 The function of the sex surrogate is to engage with the client in exercises to help them become more comfortable and adept at sexual and emotional intimacy.

 Who Should See a Sex Surrogate?